Bandar (port)

-Bandar or Bunder (in Persian بندر) is a Persian word meaning "port" and "haven".
-Etymologically it combines Persian بند Band (enclosed) and در dar (gate, door) meaning "an enclosed area" (i.e. protected from the sea) derived from Sanskrit/Avestan Bandha (to tieup) and Dwara (entrance).
-The word travelled with Persian sailors over a wide area leading to several coastal places in Iran and elsewhere having Bandar (haven) as part of their names.
-In some Indian languages the word Bandargah means "port".
-In Indonesian Malay it means "port".
-In Assamese-Bengali languages "bondor" means port.
+Bandar or Bunder (in Persian بندر) is a Persian word meaning 'port' and 'haven'.
+Etymologically it combines Persian بند Band ('enclosed') and در dar ('gate, door') meaning 'an enclosed area' (i.e. protected from the sea) derived from Avestan Bandha (to tieup) and Dwara (entrance).
+The word travelled with Persian sailors over a wide area leading to several coastal places in Iran and elsewhere having Bandar ('haven') as part of their names.
+In some Indian languages the word Bandargah means 'port'.
+In Malay the word has undergone a semantic drift and is now always taken to mean 'city'.
+However, the word syahbandar, a historical term for 'harbourmaster', still survives.
+In Indonesian the meaning 'port' is somewhat retained (compare the term bandar udara, which literally translates to 'airport').
+In Assamese-Bengali languages bondor means 'port'.

 Places

-Various ports around the world derive their names from the word "bandar".
+Various ports around the world derive their names from the word bandar.
 Some of them are listed (country-wise) below.